Follow TV Tropes

 It provides examples of the following tropes:

-• Accidental Hero: Beverly recalls being cornered by the Bowers gang one time and harassed, but they ran scared when her father suddenly walked up.
+• Accidental Hero: Beverly recalls being cornered and harassed by the Bowers gang one time, but they ran scared when her father suddenly walked up.
 She refers to it as the only time she can remember being glad to see her abusive father.

 • Adapted Out:

-• Patrick Hockstetter, Adrian Mellon, Butch Bowers, The Ritual of Chud and even The Turtle are just some of the very important elements that were removed from the miniseries, likely due to the time constraints involved in adapting such an incredibly long work.
+• Patrick Hockstetter, Adrian Mellon, Butch Bowers, The Ritual of Chud and even The Turtle are just some of the very important elements that were removed from the miniseries, likely due to the time and budget constraints involved in adapting such an incredibly long and detailed work.

 • Eddie's wife Myra is left out of the film and he's unmarried.
-He also admits that he's a virgin, which was not the case in the book because he, along with the other boys, rather notoriously had sex with Bev.
+He also admits that he's a virgin, which wasn't the case in the book since he, along with the other boys, rather notoriously had sex with Bev.

-• Adaptation Dye-Job: Ben is blond in the books but his adult self in the film is brunette.
-Beverly and Audra are redheads in the books (and it's implied that Bill married her because she resembled Beverly).
-Both are brunettes in the film.
-Bill is also stated to be a redhead in the novel but played by the dirty-blonde Jonathan Brandis as a kid and brunette Richard Thomas as an adult.
+• Adaptation Dye-Job: Ben is blonde in the books, but his adult self in the film is brunette.
+Beverly and Audra are redheads in the books (and it's implied that Bill married her because she resembles Beverly), while both are brunettes in the film.
+Bill is also stated to be a redhead in the novel, but played by the dirty-blonde Jonathan Brandis as a kid and brunette Richard Thomas as an adult.

 • Adaptation Explanation Extrication:

 • In the novel, Henry's way of making Ben remember not to mess with him is to carve his name onto his stomach (he gets as a far as "H" before Ben kicks him and escapes).
-He does this in the miniseries as well except he never explicitly says that he's going to carve his name and it's not clear unless you've read the book that's what he intends to do.
+He does this in the miniseries as well, except that he never explicitly says that he's going to carve his name, and it's not clear unless you've read the book that's what he intends to do.

-• It is never explained in the film why Pennywise appears as a dog to the security guard Koontz, and can be a bit jarring and without context.
-In the novel, it's explained that Doberman Pinschers are the only animals that he is afraid of.
+• It's never explained in the film why Pennywise appears as a dog to security guard Koontz, and can be a bit jarring through it's lack of context.
+In the novel, it's explained that Doberman Pinschers are the only animals he's afraid of.

 • Adaptation Name Change: Odd example.
-In the book Richie nicknames Eddie 'Eds'.
-In this he nicknames him 'Eddie Spaghetti' or 'Spaghetti Man'.
+In the book, Richie nicknames Eddie 'Eds'.
+The film has him nicknaming him 'Eddie Spaghetti' or 'Spaghetti Man'.

 • Adaptational Attractiveness: Ben's younger self is much cuter than he's described in the books.
 He's Hollywood Pudgy at best, hardly comparable to Giant Haystacks.

-• Adaptational Nationality: In the book Audra is an American actress who moved to the UK and has a hybrid of an English and American accent.
-In the film she appears to be just British.
+• Adaptational Nationality: In the book, Audra is an American actress who moved to the UK and has a hybrid of an English and American accent.
+In the film, she appears to be purely British.

 • Adaptational Sympathy: Downplayed.
-Beverly's father is not implied to be sexually abusing her as he was in the source material, though he is still presented as overly-strict and it is shown that he uses physical force to discipline his daughter.
-He threatens to whip her for unknowingly courting a secret admirer in a manner that reeks of slut shaming, but unlike the book or the 2017 adaptation there is no indication that he's jealous of said admirer.
+Beverly's father isn't implied to be sexually abusing her as he was in the source material, though he's still presented as overly-strict, and it's shown that he uses physical force to discipline his daughter, threatening to whip her for unknowingly courting a secret admirer in a manner that reeks of slut shaming.
+Unlike the book and the 2017 remake, there's no indication that he's jealous of said admirer.

-• Age Lift: In the movie, the gap between the events is made into 30 years, instead of the book's 27.
-So the Losers are in their late thirties in the book and early forties in the film.
+• Age Lift: In the movie, the gap between the events is made into 30 years instead of the book's 27.
+This means that the Losers are in their late thirties in the book, and early forties in the film.

-• All Webbed Up: In the film adaptation.
-Some of IT's victims are webbed up for later eating after their brains are broken by the Deadlights.
+• All Webbed Up: Some of IT's victims are webbed up for later consumptioin, after their brains are broken by the Deadlights.

 • And Starring: Tim Curry receives a “Special Appearance” credit.